shenbo18/DigitRecognition/README.md

 ## DigitRecognition
 Classify handwritten digits using TensorFlow.
-This is project that I used to learn TensorFlow basic
+This is project that I used to learn TensorFlow basics.
 ### Overview
 MNIST is a simple computer vision dataset.
 It consists of images of handwritten digits.